balusreekanth/LogCast/README.md

 ### Future Improvements
 	•	Add support for multiple log files on the server.
 	•	Enhance client-side notification customization.
-	•	Introduce a web-based interface for monitoring logs.
+	•	Introduce a web-based interface.
+        •	Option to select either the watchdog or polling method

 # Need help ?